-Renault Arkana review - MPG, CO2 and running costs
+Renault Arkana - MPG, CO2 and running costs

-The potential niche appeal of the Arkana may help Renault’s coupe-SUV to hold onto its value a little better than other models in the French manufacturer’s lineup.
-Our data suggests that the Arkana should retain around 54 per cent of its list price over a typical three-year/36,000-mile ownership period.
-This a healthy figure, but is still a little short of rivals such as the Toyota C-HR which pushes towards 59 per cent for its GR-Sport versions, and the Mazda CX-30 with average residuals of 55-60 per cent over the same three-year period.
+The potential niche appeal of the Arkana may help Renault’s coupe-SUV hold onto its value a little better than other models in the French manufacturer’s line-up.
+Our latest expert data suggests that the Arkana should retain between 49-52 per cent of its list price over a typical three-year/36,000-mile ownership period.
+This a healthy figure, and slightly better than the 40-46 per cent the Peugeot 408 is projected to hold onto, but still a little short of rivals such as the Cupra Formentor which retrains as much as 57 per cent for its value.

 In this review

-- 1Renault Arkana reviewThe new Renault Arkana is a stylish-looking coupe-SUV, but the French manufacturer’s other SUVs outshine it
+- 1Renault Arkana reviewThe Renault Arkana is a coupe-SUV, but it lacks much substance to go with that style

-- 3MPG, CO2 and running costs - currently readingHybrid model offers low running costs, but the Arkana is a pricey car to buy
+- 3MPG, CO2 and running costs - currently readingEfficient E-Tech hybrid powertrain offers low running costs, and insurance shouldn’t break the bank either

 - 5Practicality, comfort and boot spaceThe Renault Arkana has a roomy interior and a big boot, so it’s more practical than it looks